cvandal/cvd.id.au/content/blog/securing-plex-with-mfa.md

 5. Click on `Security`, and then click on `Multifactor`

-6. Click on `Google Authenticator`, and then click on the drop-down menu and select `Active`
+6. Click on `Google Authenticator`, and then click on the drop-down menu, and then select `Active`

 7. Click on `Security`, and then click on `Authentication`